spryker/spryker-docs/docs/pbc/all/data-exchange/202311.0/spryker-middleware-powered-by-alumio/integration-apps/akeneo-pim-integration-app/configure-the-akeneo-pim-integration-app/5-create-tasks-and-import-products-from-akeneo-to-sccos.md

 3. In *Job*, click **Add job** and select *Run incoming configuration*.
 4. In *Incoming*, select the incoming configuration you created at step [Create an incoming configuration](#create-an-incoming-configuration).
 5. In *Expression*, enter the time you want the scheduler to run.
 Use [Crontab guru](https://crontab.guru/) to set the time in the right format.
-6. Create one more scheduler with the same parameters, but for step 3, the *Run outgoing configuration* job.
+6. Create one more scheduler with the same parameters, but for step 3, select the *Run outgoing configuration* job.

 Since the number of tasks that can be processed is limited, it is recommended to create a scheduler that would remove completed tasks after the specified intervals.